 Remove the protective flip cap from the vial to expose the central portion of the gray rubber stopper of the vial.
 Clean the stopper with a new alcohol wipe and allow the stopper to dry.
 Do not use if the protective flip cap is missing or damaged.

+Preparing the syringe:

 Option 1: If using a needleless transfer device (such as a vial adapter), follow the instructions provided by the device manufacturer.

 Option 2: If transfer is done using a transfer needle and a syringe, follow the instructions below: